Organizations succeed or fail because of their ability to maximize talent with a robust performance management strategy.

 If your assessment framework is entirely dependent on qualitative feedback and review narratives from supervisors or managers, you’re not providing your employees with the highest possible degree of accountability, and you’re not giving yourself the best possible legal protection.

-All good assessment is fair and transparent, and getting there requires thinking about how you can use objective, quantifiable measures to help paint the picture of how each individual employee is doing.
-Those measures might vary from position to position, but it’s crucial to identify clear KPIs, employee goals, and success indicators that everybody can agree on.
+All good assessment is fair and transparent, and getting there requires thinking about how you can use objective, quantifiable measures to help paint the picture of how individual employees are doing.
+Those measures might vary from position to position, but it’s crucial to identify clear KPIs, individual goals, and success indicators that everybody can agree on.

 If your performance management framework doesn’t prioritize objective data as a key part of employee success narratives, you need to prioritize identifying leverageable data that already exists to inform and support your approach.
 That could take the form of many different data points, including: